oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_waas_policy_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>The HTTPS port on the origin that the web application listens on.
-If unspecified, defaults to `443`.</div>
+If unspecified, defaults to `443`.
+If `0` is specified - the origin is not used for HTTPS traffic.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">56</div>